mitre-atlas/arsenal/README.md

 * A filestore
 * A basic planner

+## Abilities

 You can quickly add your own abilities and adversaries to the stockpile, both of which are reloaded every time the core server reboots.

-## Abilities

 Stockpile abilities are located in the abilities/ directory.

 To add new ones, add a .yml file in the abilities directory, named after a unique ID (UUID-4 is our standard).
 This file should include an ID, name, description, ATT&CK tactic and command.

-Below is an example ability
+Below is an example ability.
+Read this carefully, it will be referenced later on.
 ```
 - id: e9bcdf0d-be08-4aec-bf1e-e73655403d55
   name: Download WIFI tools